MicroStrategy/rest-api-docs/docs/getting-started/rest-api-families.md

 ## [Object management API](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Object%20Management)

 The Object Management API family exposes the ability to programmatically manage objects in the MicroStrategy metadata.
-Endpoints can be used to certify or de-certify a report or dossier, delete objects, and update object info for any object type.
+Endpoints can be used to certify or de-certify a report or dashboard, delete objects, and update object info for any object type.

 ## [Packages API](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Packages)